wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 - It can be used concurrently.
 Token's private data doesn't change in time.
 - The token is associated with the `PowerAuthSDK` instance.
 So, you can use the same symbolic name in multiple SDK instances, and each created token will be unique.
 - Tokens are persisted in the keychain and cached in the memory.
-- Once the parent `PowerAuthSDK` instance loses its activation, then all its tokens are removed from the local database.
+- Once the parent `PowerAuthSDK` instance loses its activation, all its tokens are removed from the local database.

 ### Getting Token